seddonnguyen/minesweeper-spring/README.md

 ## 🚀 Features
 - 🎮 Classic Gameplay: Immerse yourself in the timeless Minesweeper experience, reminiscent of nostalgic gaming moments.
+- 🔊 Immersive Sound Effects**: Engaging audio effects intensify the experience, adding excitement to every move.
-- 📏 Customizable Grid: Tailor your challenge by choosing your preferred grid size and difficulty level.
-Whether you're a beginner or a Minesweeper pro, customize the game to match your skill level.
+- 📏 Customize Your Challenge: Whether you're a Minesweeper beginner or a pro, choose the perfect game setting to match your skill level.
 - ⏱️ Game Timer: Test your speed and agility with the in-game timer.
 Challenge yourself to beat your best time with each electrifying round.
 - 💖 Lives: Strategize and make every move count!
 You start with 3 lives, and every wrong move costs you a life.
 The thrill intensifies as you strive to avoid the mines and outlast your opponents.
 - 💾 Saved Games: Never lose your progress!
 Save your games and resume your epic Minesweeper journey at your convenience.
 The excitement continues from where you left off.